How Are the Words to a Contract Interpreted?

 Parol Evidence Rules

 The process for interpreting a contract involves more than just reading the written words upon the contract document whereas more than just the technical meaning of the written words should be considered.
-Generally, a court will use a contextual approach that involves review of the written document, if any, as well as review of the circumstances within which the contract was formed.
+The surrounding circumstances involving the purpose of the transaction should also be reviewed and considered so to ensure that a contextual approach to interpretation of the contract occurs rather than merely a strict technical reading of the contract wording.